christian-marie/talk-servant/slides.md

 *Types can fix that!*

 * Explode in obvious ways
-* Provide a framework for development
-* Be a form of documentation, and have 100% coverage
 * Make generic programming an option
+* Provide a framework for complexity
+* Provide documentation, with 100% coverage

 [/columns]

-# Types can fix that!

-*Let's see how!*
+# How do you even?

+How do we represent our API as a type?

+First, let's look at it like a tree:

+* Leaves are endpoints (GET, POST, etc)
+* Nodes along the way to leaves "modify" that endpoint.

 # APIs have shapes